codyaj/HomeSecurityRaspPi/README.md

 ## Roadmap

  - [ ] Security Camera
-   - [ ] Have Raspberry Pi locally capturing and storing video and audio
+   - [X] Have Raspberry Pi locally capturing and storing video and audio
    - [X] Setup a local server and use SFTP to move data between devices
-   - [ ] Setup a live feed over the local network
-   - [ ] Use motion detection on the Raspberry Pi.
-Send alerts to the live feed and create a log
+   - [X] Use motion detection on the Raspberry Pi.
+Send alerts to the Central Unit and create a log
    - [ ] Create enclosure and setup wired camera and audio capture device
  - [ ] Smart Door Bell
+   - [ ] Setup a live feed over the local network working with video and audio
+   - [ ] Send alerts to Central Unit when doorbell is rung
    - [ ] Create enclosure with a camera
-   - [ ] Use code from the Security Camera with a new raspberry pi inside the camera
  - [ ] Central Security Station
    - [ ] Connect Motion detectors and Magnetic door sensors to one rasp pi
    - [ ] Setup a keypad that will turn off the alarm when triggered